MichaelCurrin/github-gql-go/README.md

 ## Limitations ⚠️

 - Just a short GQL query is **hardcoded** in the repo a Go object and the result printed as text.
-- With future develpment, this could be setup as a `.gql` input file or some other fixed queries.
+- The aim for future development:
+    - Use `.gql` input file given by the user, or choose from queries known to the app.
     - And then output saved as a `.json` file.
+- The idea is to make a tool that is easy to use for developers who are not familiar with Go and want a binary that they can use in their project pipeline to handle GitHub data.s
 - For a more full-fledged Python example that takes GQL files and writes CSV reports for each, see [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py).